DE-RSE/de-rse.github.io/en/conf2019/program.md

 ## Tracks and Languages

-In 17 tracks, we offer talks in English and German, enabling all participants to have an integrated offer in both languages.
+In 17 tracks, we offer talks in English and German, enabling all participants to experience the conference in a single or both languages.

 Track | Language
 -- | --